 If you are making a cash contribution, or someone is providing cash to the activity, list this item as a cash contribution or similar.
 Include any other income source that does not fit within any of the above categories and provide enough detail to identify

 In-kind expenditure and income

 Some expenses may be offered to you for free or at a discount.
 This might be borrowed equipment, the use of a rehearsal space, donated or discounted goods or services, volunteers (including you), negotiated discounted fees and allowances.
 Anything given

 to your project at no expense to you is considered in-kind.

-All in-kind expenditure must be included as a budget item under the in-kind expenditure category.
-The corresponding recognition of in-kind income is created automatically in your online application, and you do not need to enter any in-kind income budget
+All in-kind items must be included as a budget item under the in-kind expenditure category.
+The corresponding recognition of in-kind income is created automatically in your online application, and you do not need to enter any in-kind income budget items.

 If, for example, you are hiring a venue, which would normally charge $2000, and you have successfully negotiated an $800 (40%) discount, you would include venue hire fee as a budget item under the expenditure category of $1200 and $800 under the in-kind

 This section of the budget provides an opportunity for you to detail any additional information you feel may help to clarify items within your budget.
 For example, for fees and salaries you can indicate in this section how you calculated your amount.

 You should use this section to indicate which expenditure items you want the department to support.

 The Australian Taxation Office (ATO) considers any grant payment to be taxable income for the purposes of your annual income tax return.
 If you receive a grant you are encouraged to discuss your tax implications with your tax agent or the ATO.